mswimmer/utim/README.md

 ## core ##

-The core ontology that others depend on
+The core ontology that others depend on.

 ## platform ##